 On August 1, 2019, we announced that we conducted our pre-Investigational New Drug ("IND") meeting with the U.S. Food and Drug Administration ("FDA"), initiated IND-enabling toxicology studies, expect to submit an IND application for NTLA-2001, our lead candidate for the treatment of ATTR, in mid-2020 and anticipate dosing the first patients in the second half of 2020.
 NTLA-2001 is being co-developed with Regeneron pursuant to a license and collaboration agreement and a Co-Development and Co-Promotion agreement directed to ATTR (the "ATTR Co/Co") with Regeneron under which we are the lead development and commercialization party.
-Under the terms of the ATTR Co/Co, Regeneron informed us that it would exercise its right under the ATTR Co/Co to modify its shares of worldwide development costs and profits from 50% to 25%, effective six months after its notice.
+Under the terms of the ATTR Co/Co, Regeneron was reimbursing us for 50% of the costs and has been entitled to 50% of the profits.
+On December 13, 2019, Regeneron informed us that it would exercise its right under the ATTR Co/Co to modify its shares of worldwide development costs and profits from 50% to 25%, effective six months after its notice.
 Pursuant to the ATTR Co/Co, Regeneron funded approximately 50% of the program's development costs through 2019.
 Starting June 2020 and thereafter, Regeneron will share approximately 25% of worldwide development costs and commercial profits for the ATTR program.